OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 # Table of Contents

 1. [Introduction](#introduction)
-   - What is ChatGPT, What does it do, & Getting Started.
+   - What is ChatGPT, What does it do, Getting Started, User Interface.
 2. [How To Use ChatGPT](#how-to-use-chatgpt)
    - Prompts, Context, Advance Prompting, Formats & Styles
 3. [Interactive Workshop](#interactive-workshop)